 Nobody who has lived in Catalonia can ignore the importance of Catalan identity – culture here is a fight for identity.
 Being Catalan is not just factual, it is both an aspiration and a struggle – a struggle for identity recognition in the Iberic world.
 “Catalonia is not Spain”, is a phrase tagged in the streets, seen at Barcelona football games, and of course during Catalan street protests.
-As I found out when I arrived for a four-year stay in Barcelona, it is the first warning given to the visitor.

 At the core of the Catalan psyche there is a spirit of independence and resistance, going back hundreds of years.
 As a small area surrounded by powerful neighbours, Catalonia’s geography condemned it to struggle for its integrity against French and Spanish ambitions.
 Integration with Spain made resistance second nature to the Catalans, in a never ending battle to be recognized as a community.
 It is hardly surprising that the Anarchist movement became so active in Catalonia.
 And during the Spanish civil war, Barcelona became the capital of resistance to the dictatorship.
 The ability to resist, resilience, and pride in integrity are dear values to Catalans.